Breastmilk Benefits: Breastfeeding & Your Baby's Immune System

 In part 1 of this series, we discussed all the vital nutrients present in breastmilk, highlighting their dynamic nature influenced by factors such as your baby’s age, feeding, and time of the day.

 In this second part, we’ll explore further to uncover some of the remarkable bioactive compounds that breastmilk contains.
-These play a pivotal role in fortifying your baby’s immune system, shielding them from illnesses and reducing the risk of chronic health conditions.
+These play a pivotal role in fortifying your baby’s immune system, shielding them from illnesses, and reducing the risk of chronic health conditions.
 And did you know that breastfeeding brings benefits for mom too?
+Keep reading to discover this connection between breastmilk and the immune system and its role in protecting both mother and baby.

 The benefits of breastmilk for baby